sylvainhalle/AntRun/Readme.md

 1. First make sure you have the following installed:

   - The Java Development Kit (JDK) to compile.
-AntRun was developed and tested on version 6 and 7 of the JDK, but it is probably safe to use any later version.
+AntRun was developed and tested on version 8 of the JDK, but it is probably safe to use any later version.
   - [Ant](http://ant.apache.org) to automate the compilation and build process